-Situation: My friend walked right past me on the street without even saying hello.
+Situation: While I am out doing errands, my friend walks right past me on the street without acknowledging me.

 Thoughts: “Did I do something wrong?”
 “I can’t imagine why he didn’t notice me.”

-Behavior: Stood there on the sidewalk for a few seconds and finally finished my chores and went home to call him and see what was up.
+Behavior: I stood there on the sidewalk for a few seconds, before finishing my errands and going home.
+Later, I call my friend to see what was up.

-The call: My friend told me that at that time, he had just heard that his mother was in a car accident and she was in the hospital.
+On the call, my friend tells me that at that time, he had just heard that his mother was in a car accident and she was in the hospital.
 He said he was a nervous wreck and almost completely preoccupied until he found out that she was alright.
-She had just sustained cuts and bruises.

 15 Common Cognitive Distortions

-Aaron Beck first proposed the theory behind cognitive distortions and David Burns was responsible for popularizing it with common names and examples for the distortions.
+Aaron Beck first proposed the theory behind cognitive distortions, and David Burns was responsible for popularizing it, using common descriptions and examples for the distortions.

 1. Filtering or Selective Abstraction

-We take the negative details and magnify them while filtering out all positive aspects of a situation.
+Through filtering abstraction, individuals take negative details of a circumstance and magnify them while ignoring any and all positive aspects of a situation.
 For instance, a person may pick out a single, unpleasant detail and dwell on it exclusively so that their vision of reality becomes darkened or distorted.

-In polarized thinking, things are either “black-or-white.”
-We have to be perfect or we’re a failure — there is no middle ground.
-You place people or situations in “either/or” categories, with no shades of gray or allowing for the complexity of most people and situations.
-If your performance falls short of perfect, you see yourself as a total failure.
+In polarized thinking, things are either black or white, without any gray area.
+We are perfect or we are a failure; there is no middle ground.
+People or situations are placed into “either/or” categories, with no allowances for the complexity inherent in people and situations.

-In this cognitive distortion, we come to a general conclusion based on a single incident or a single piece of evidence.
-If something bad happens only once, we expect it to happen over and over again.
+By overgeneralizing, we arrive at a general conclusion based on a single incident or piece of evidence.
+If something bad happens once, we expect it to happen over and over again.
 A person may see a single, unpleasant event as part of a never-ending pattern of defeat.

 4. Jumping to Conclusions

-Without individuals saying so, we know what they are feeling and why they act the way they do.
-In particular, we are able to determine how people are feeling toward us.
-For example, a person may conclude that someone is reacting negatively toward them but doesn’t actually bother to find out if they are correct.
-Another example is a person may anticipate that things will turn out badly, and will feel convinced that their prediction is already an established fact.
+When we jump to conclusions we assume that we know what another person is feeling and why they are behaving a certain way, without that person saying so.
+In particular, we assume that we are able to determine how people are feeling toward us.
+For example: a person may conclude that another person is reacting negatively toward, but doesn’t bother to actually determine whether or not that is the case.
+Or, a person may anticipate that a situation will turn out badly, and will convince themselves that their prediction is a foregone conclusion.

-We expect disaster to strike, no matter what.
+When we catastrophize, we expect disaster to strike.
 We hear about a problem and use what-if questions (e.g., “What if tragedy strikes?”
 “What if it happens to me?”).
-For example, a person might exaggerate the importance of insignificant events (such as their mistake, or someone else’s achievement).
-Or they may inappropriately shrink the magnitude of significant events until they appear tiny (for example, a person’s own desirable qualities or someone else’s imperfections).
+For example: a person might exaggerate the importance of insignificant events (such as their own mistake, or someone else’s achievement).
+Or a person may inappropriately diminish the meaningfulness of an event or quality, thus minimizing it to the point of insignificance (e.g., a person’s own desirable qualities, or someone else’s imperfections).

-Personalization is a distortion where a person believes that everything others do or say is some kind of direct, personal reaction to the person.
-We also compare ourselves to others, trying to determine who is smarter, better looking, etc. A person engaging in personalization may also see themselves as the cause of some unhealthy external event that they were not responsible for.
-For example, “We were late to the dinner party.
-We caused the hostess to overcook the meal.
-If I had only pushed my husband to leave on time, this wouldn’t have happened.”
+Personalization is a distortion where an individual believes that the actions and behaviors of others are a direct, personal reaction to the individual.
+When we personalize, we also compare ourselves to others, trying to determine who is smarter, better-looking, etc. A person engaging in personalization may also see themselves as the cause of some unhealthy external event that, in reality, they were not responsible for.
+For example: “We were late to the dinner party, which caused the hostess to overcook the meal.
+If only I had pushed my husband to leave on time, then this wouldn’t have happened.”

 7. Control Fallacies

-If we feel externally controlled, we see ourselves as helpless a victim of fate.
-For example, “I can’t help it if the quality of the work is poor, my boss demanded I work overtime on it.”
+The fallacy of external control causes us to see ourselves as helpless a victim of fate.
+For example: “I can’t help it if the quality of the work is poor, my boss demanded I work overtime on it.”

-The fallacy of internal control has us assuming responsibility for the pain and happiness of everyone around us.
-For example, “Why aren’t you happy?
+The fallacy of internal control causes us to assume responsibility for the pain and happiness of everyone around us.
+For example: “Why aren’t you happy?
 Is it because of something I did?”

-We feel resentful because we think we know what is fair, but other people won’t agree with us.
-As our parents tell us when we’re growing up and something doesn’t go our way, “Life isn’t always fair.”
-People who go through life applying a measuring ruler against every situation judging its “fairness” will often feel bad and negative because of it.
-Because life isn’t “fair” — things will not always work out in your favor, even when you think they should.
+The fallacy of fairness causes us to feel resentful because we think we know what is fair, but other people don’t agree with us.
+As many are told as we’re growing up and things don’t go our way: “Life isn’t always fair.”
+Those who go through life judging the fairness of every situation will often feel bad because of it, because life isn’t “fair” — things will not always work out in your favor, even when you think they should.

-We have a list of ironclad rules about how others and we should behave.
+When we think in terms of ‘shoulds’, We have a list of ironclad rules about how ourselves and others ought to behave.
 People who break the rules make us angry, and we feel guilty when we violate these rules.
-A person may often believe they are trying to motivate themselves with shoulds and shouldn’ts, as if they have to be punished before they can do anything.
+A person may often believe they are trying to motivate themselves through their shoulds and shouldn’ts.
 For example, “I really should exercise.
 I shouldn’t be so lazy.”
 Musts and oughts are also offenders.
 The emotional consequence is guilt.
-When a person directs should statements toward others, they often feel anger, frustration, and resentment.
+When a person directs ‘should’ statements toward others, they often feel anger, frustration, and resentment.

 11. Emotional Reasoning

-We believe that what we feel must be true automatically.
+When we use emotional reasoning, we believe that what we feel must be true.
 If we feel stupid and boring, then we must be stupid and boring.
-You assume that your unhealthy emotions reflect the way things really are — “I feel it, therefore it must be true.”
+We assume that our unhealthy emotions reflect the way things really are.

 12. Fallacy of Change

-We expect that other people will change to suit us if we just pressure or cajole them enough.
-We need to change people because our hopes for happiness seem to depend entirely on them.
+We expect that other people will change to suit us if we pressure or cajole them enough.
+When our hopes for happiness seem to depend entirely on other people, we feel the need to change them.